NicholasMamo/multiplex-plot/README.md

 # Multiplex

-Multiplex is a visualization library for Python built on [matplotlib](https://github.com/matplotlib/matplotlib/).
+Visualizations should tell a story, and tell it in a beautiful way.
-Multiplex follows the principle that visualizations should tell a story in a beautiful way.
+Multiplex is a visualization library for Python built on these principles using [matplotlib](https://github.com/matplotlib/matplotlib/).
-This package is built with the intent of making it as easy as possible to transform data into beautiful visualizations.
+This library aims to make it as easy as possible for you to transform data into beautiful visualizations that tell a story.

 > The instructions in this README.md file will get you a copy of the project up and running.
 > For use-cases of Multiplex, check out the [Jupyter Notebook examples](https://github.com/NicholasMamo/multiplex-plot/tree/master/examples).